AnggaR96s/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## What did the sea say to the sand?
+"We have to stop meeting like this."